 Conclusion

 The cURL command in Linux gives you a single tool that can download assets, shape API requests, replay traffic through proxies, and validate TLS policies.
-Keep a handful of these command patterns in your shell history or scripts and you will move faster across infrastructure changes, staging environments, and production incidents.
+Keep these command patterns in your shell history or scripts to move faster across infrastructure changes, staging environments, and production incidents.